WeaselMicu/Comment-Bot/README.md

 - The bot listens to the free Twitter stream for people tweeting a link containing "nytimes.com".
 It considers the first link it finds in the tweet only.
 Tweets that are retweets, tweets not in english, and tweets that refer to the bot's account are filtered out.
 The article link must have comments, and it must have 100 or more comments in order to be considered.
 Every 10th article link that meets these criteria will have a comment selected for the bot to tweet out.

 *Personal Information*
-- The bot does not share any personal information that is not available from the NYT Community API.
+- The bot does not collect any personal information that is not available from the NYT Community API.
 The comments that the bot shares are attributed to the name and the location of the user who shared the comment.

 #### Model